GoogleCloudPlatform/eventarc-samples/terraform/basic/README.md

 More specifically, this sample:

 1. Enables Cloud Run and Eventarc APIs.
-1. Deploys a publicly accessible Cloud Run service.
+1. Deploys a private Cloud Run service.
 1. Creates an Eventarc Pub/Sub trigger for that service.
 1. Creates an Eventarc AuditLog trigger for Cloud Storage events for that service.